 3. Problematic carbs

-Healthy people do not have a problem with these carbs.
-Quite the contrary, they feed beneficial gut bacteria.
-However, some people do not break down the carbs properly causing them to ferment.
+In a healthy gut, these foods don’t cause problems.
+However, some individuals cannot break them down causing them to ferment in the gut.
 This triggers bloating, gas, a swollen stomach, and other symptoms.
-When the fermented carbs reach the colon they can cause diarrhoea or constipation.
+When the fermented carbs reach the colon they can cause diarrhea or constipation.
+What can you do?

 4. Too little stomach acid